G Suite Drive Down

 At 10:37am EST on September 7, 2017, Google announced that it was working to resolve the issue:

 Google issued another message that users could “expect a resolution for all users in the near future,” but the company could not provide a concrete timeline.
-Only by 12:24pm EST – nearly two hours after Google started working on the problem – was Google Drive restored for all users.
+Only by 12:24pm EST – nearly two hours after Google started working on the problem – was restored for all users.
 The tech giant apologized for the inconvenience and said that it planned to develop “continuous improvements to make our systems better.”

 Sure, Google says they’re working to make Google Drive infallible, but what if they don’t deliver on their promise, like they most likely will?
-If Google Drive fails when you need important data, you’re stuck, waiting until Google recovers.
+If he fails when you need important data, you’re stuck, waiting until Google recovers.
 Without a third-party program, there is nothing you can do about Google Drive’s unreliability.

 Google Drive’s Unreliability?